fdeblasio/pokeemerald-expansion/notes.md

         - Instead, maybe both gym battles AND G/T battles check both badges and existing flags/GabbyAndTyGetBattleNum?

 ### Moves
+- Turn some animation macros into functions like the Absorb ones
 - Replace Hypno's Hypnosis effect with a new move that uses its pendulum in the animation
 - Aqua Ring heals more with Water Bubble?
 In rain?
 - Should teachable be unchecked for egg moves due to the relearner/SV TMs?